 - Stick to the marked route.
 Farmers have given consent for walkers to cross their land on the defined path, not to wander all over their properties.
 It may look like empty land, but think of it as you would your own backyard.

 - Don’t disturb farm animals.
 If sheep start running away from you, slow down or stop.
 Animals carrying heavy coats of wool in particular can get stressed from running.
+And panicked cattle can knock down fences, which isn’t going to make you popular.

 - Give way to farm operations such as vehicles and the moving of animals.
 If a flock of sheep or herd of cattle are being driven towards you, stand still to one side so the animals can keep moving freely past you.